bijaymunda181/Ansible/About-Ansible.md

 ansible web -m ping -i inventory

 ## ✅ 2.
 What is a Module in Ansible?
-https://docs.ansible.com/ #from here you got the module
+https://docs.ansible.com/ansible/latest/collections/index.html #From here you get the modules

 A module is a function that performs a particular task on a server.